oddkraken/orange-sea/README.md

     * shield - more hp
 * new control: i for inventory
 * Give player a sense of progress and curiosity...
-    * balloons drop things
-        * chest of pearls
-        * chest of gems
     * items - cycle through with numbers
         * 1. add reload sound/delay to musket, rename to rifle - IMPORTANT SO YOU CAN'T RAPIDFIRE THE BOSSES!
         * 2. repeater - weaker/slower shot, no delay